 It might have happened to everyone who wears contact lenses.
 You ran out of contact lens solution on your holiday.
 You didn’t fasten the lid properly and it leaked.
-Or you just forgot to order enough and can’t find anywhere to get any.
+Or you just forgot to order a new solution and can’t find any.

 Rather than leaving contacts in plain water overnight, it’s better to throw them out and buy new ones.

-Here’s why you can’t put contacts in water, even temporarily.
+Here’s why you should NEVER put your contacts in water, not even temporarily.

 1. Tap water doesn’t have the qualities of a solution